Brothers in service: JMC’s Milch leads sibling’s hometown promotion ceremony

 |0

-This work, Brothers in service: JMC’s Milch leads sibling’s hometown promotion ceremony [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brothers in service: JMC’s Milch leads sibling’s hometown promotion ceremony, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.